Taheri-Mousavi-Laboratory/AlloyGPT/README.md

 ### Training notebook

-In the following examples, we will demonstrate how to train the AlloyGPT model.
+In the following example, we will demonstrate how to train the AlloyGPT model.
 Note that, you will need the password to access the dataset due to restrictions of [Thermo-Calc EULA](https://thermocalc.com/wp-content/uploads/Documentation/Terms_Conditions/eula.pdf).

 ```
 1_AlloyGPT_training_demo.ipynb